byzer-org/byzer-doc/byzer-lang/en-us/appendix/faq/jdbc.md

 ''' as newtbl;
 ```

-### If you add where conditions to select statements, the count speed is also very slow.
-(Sometimes even the engine does not work.)
+### Even if I add `where` condition to the `select` statement, the count speed is still very slow, the Engine may even stop responding.
-Although you have added where conditions, the filtering effect may not be good, and the engine still needs to pull a large amount of data for calculation.
-The engine is single-threaded by default.
-We can configure multi-thread to pull data from the database, which can avoid single-thread's death.
+Although you have added the  `where` condition, the filtering effect may not be good, as the Engine still needs to pull a large amount of data for calculation.
+The Engine is single-threaded by default.
+To solve this, we can configure a multi-thread method to pull data from the database, avoiding single-thread's deadlocks.

 The core parameters are as follows:

-1. partitionColumn: which column to partition by
+1. `partitionColumn`: partition by which column
-2. lowerBound and upperBound: the minimum and maximum value of the partition field which can be obtained by using directQuery
+2. `lowerBound` and `upperBound`: minimum and maximum value of the partition field (can be obtained by using `directQuery`)
-3. numPartitions: number of partitions.
-Generally, 8 threads are more suitable.
+3. `numPartitions`: number of partitions.
+Generally, 8 threads are recommended.
 The type of partition field should be the number, and it is recommended to use an auto-incrementing id field.

-### If multi-threaded pulling is still slow, is there a way to speed it up further?
+### If multi-threaded pulling is still slow, is there a way to speed up?
-You can save the data to delta/hive by using the above methods and use it later.
-This allows you to sync once and use it multiple times.
-If you can't accept the delay, you can use Byzer to synchronize MySQL to Delta in real time.
+You can save the data to delta/hive before pull the data.
+Then you only need to  sync once.
+If you can't tolerant the delay, you can use Byzer to synchronize MySQL to Delta in real time.
 Please refer to [MySQL Binlog synchronization](/byzer-lang/zh-cn/datahouse/mysql_binlog.md) for more information.

-### Are there any articles about the concept of loading JDBC data?
+### Are there any articles about the principles?
 You can refer to [Depth analysis of Byzer loading JDBC data source](https://mp.weixin.qq.com/s/zaz8sRdIkQEUn65FPQfIQg) for more information.

-### Concluding remarks
+### Conclusion
-Whether it is JDBC data sources or traditional data warehouse data sources such as Hive, Byzer will provide indexing services for acceleration in the future, so stay tuned.
+Whether it is JDBC data sources or traditional data warehouse data sources such as Hive, Byzer will provide unified indexing services to accelerate, so stay tuned.